 I was furious but determined not to let this dickhead ruin my day.
 I took a photo of the property and a grid ref from the maps and posted them on line as a warning to others to be wary when passing this area.
 Comments back suggested that this fella was a known quantity and generally unhappy with the trail passing so close to his house.
 Previous negotiations to relocate the Heysen off its current alignment along a road reserve to pass across his property away from the house have failed.
 The trail remains where it is on a legal reserve that look like paddocks tied to the farm.

 For a short time after, scenarios were playing out in my head.
 What if I said so and so, firing up right back.
 What if I asked if he was Ok?
-What if I tried to toy with him by asking ‘sorry mate cant hear you, can you say that again.
+What if I tried to toy with him by asking ‘sorry mate can’t hear you, can you say that again’.
 It didn’t matter.
 The moment had passed, never to be repeated.
 I told myself he must be struggling with the farm and is waiting for some rain or something.

 My mind quickly moved on.
-With only a few kilometres left to for the day I was thinking through all the jobs I’d have to do.
-Have a shower and give my clothes a quick wash, update my blog, sew a hole in my shorts that a piece of wire had torn today and a mend a hole in a mesh pack pocket that got caught on some barbed wire.
+With only a few kilometres left to for the day I was thinking through all the jobs I’d have to do in town.
+Have a shower and give my clothes a quick wash, update my blog, sew a hole in my shorts that a piece of wire had torn today and mend a hole in a mesh pack pocket that got caught on some barbed wire.
 Plus plan ahead for Melrose tomorrow.
 The forecast is for up to 20mm of rain and I’m definitely seeking the refuge of a hotel room.